isabella232/adobeio-codelabs-barcode/lessons/bootstrap.md

 }
 ```

-**.env** should not be committed as you'll this is where you'll store your Adobe I/O Runtime secrets (namespace and auth):
+**.env** should not be committed as this is where you'll store your Adobe I/O Runtime secrets (namespace and auth):

 ```
 # Specify your secrets here